Lab 01: Dealing with Spatial Data in Python

 So far, we simply used the plot()

-function to visualize GeoDataFrame.
+.
 These maps are less appealing compared to the ones generated via GIS softwares.
 In fact, the package: matplotlib

 First, let’s add some legends to the bristol_building